-Under our amended and restated articles of incorporation, our board of directors will be divided into three classes, each serving three-year terms and until each director's successors are duly elected and qualified.
-The election of the classes will be staggered, such that only approximately one third of our board of directors will be up for election in any given year.
+Under our amended and restated articles of incorporation, our board of directors is divided into three classes, each serving three-year terms and until each director's successors are duly elected and qualified.
+The election of the classes is staggered, such that only approximately one third of our board of directors is up for election in any given year.
 Our amended and restated articles of incorporation do not provide for cumulative voting in the election of directors.